egel-lang/egel-lang.github.io/SEMANTICS.md

 I like this model of evaluation, there isn't much more to it.
 Some difficulties with this model are not discussed here.

 **Notes:** Yes, what is shown are thunks or heap allocated stack frames.
-Yes, the thunks form a heapified stack but dissimilar to standard stack based evaluation, stack frames are rewritten.
+Yes, the thunks form a heapified stack but, dissimilar to standard stack based evaluation, stack frames are rewritten.
 No, code isn't generated with a continuation passing style (CPS) transform though how the model was derived is much akin to that.
 Please note that CPS is a source-to-source transformation, whereas what is described here is an evaluation strategy.
 You need the latter first.
 Stated differently, the